unaihuete93/Tecnun-DevOps-2025/AZ400_M01_L01_Agile_Planning_and_Portfolio_Management_with_Azure_Boards.md

     ![Sprint Tasks styles](images/m1/EShop-WEB-sprint-green_v1.png)

-**TAKE SCREENSHOT TO REFLECT ACTITIVITY COMPLETION, SIMILAR TO THE ONE SHOWN BELOW, THE URL SHOULD BE VISIBLE**
+**TAKE SCREENSHOT TO REFLECT ACTIVITY COMPLETION, SIMILAR TO THE ONE SHOWN BELOW, THE URL SHOULD BE VISIBLE**

 ![first screenshot](images/screenshot1.png)